 GETTING STARTED

 In order to initiate the process, please click on the “Office of Investment Policy Questionnaire” button above.
 As the U.S. Government’s development finance institution, OPIC takes its developmental mission seriously.
-An integral part of the OPIC application process, the OIPQ enables OPIC to estimate the potential long-term developmental impacts of each OPIC-supported project (or subproject) and to identify any potential environmental and social considerations.
+An integral part of the OPIC application process, the OIPQ enables OPIC to estimate the potential long-term developmental impacts of each OPIC-supported project and to identify any potential environmental and social considerations.
 Additionally, data collected in the OIPQ is aggregated and used to satisfy OPIC’s U.S. Congressional reporting requirements.

-The terms “Applicant”, “Financial Intermediary”, “Project”, and “Subproject” are based on definitions given to them in Appendix D of OPIC’s Environmental and Social Policy Statement, as referenced below:
+The terms “Applicant”, “Project”, “Project Company”, and “Financial Intermediary”, are defined below:

 Applicants – Investors, lenders, insurers, reinsurers, or project sponsors seeking OPIC support.

-Project – All facilities owned or controlled within a physical project boundary that constitute a commercially viable business unit eligible for OPIC support.
+Project – A long-term investment in one or more OPIC eligible countries, including investments made by an OPIC-supported Financial Intermediary.

-Financial Intermediary – Investment funds, banks or other financial institutions including insurance companies, or other entities or vehicles that receive financing, guaranties, insurance, or reinsurance from OPIC and provide debt or equity investment or insurance directly to projects or enterprises (“Subprojects”).
+Project Company -- The entity that directly undertakes the Project, which may or may not be the direct beneficiary of OPIC’s support (depending on the proposed structure of the transaction).

-Subproject – A project or enterprise that receives financing, investment, or insurance from an OPIC-supported Financial Intermediary.
+Financial Intermediary – Investment funds, banks, insurance companies, or other financial institutions, entities, or vehicles that receive OPIC support and provides debt, equity, and/or insurance directly to Projects.

-All projects that OPIC supports are subject to OPIC’s Environmental and Social Policy Statement and applicable International Finance Corporation Environmental, Health and Safety Guidelines.
+All projects that OPIC supports are subject to OPIC’s Environmental and Social Policy Statement and applicable International Finance Corporation Performance Standards and Environmental, Health and Safety Guidelines.

-PART I – PROJECT (OR SUBPROJECT) SUMMARY
+PART I – PROJECT SUMMARY

 Please click on the appropriate OPIC product line: